 - Give to good causes in private, and pray or meditate on forgiveness, thanks and doing right

-What do you think of the questions and statements below:1
+What do you think of the questions below?

 - Do you ever find yourself facing a situation in which following the light in your life looks like the most difficult way?
 What are your options to do so?
 What do your friends or peers think?

 - When you look around, do you see, hear or feel things that have gone unnoticed?

 - What does freedom mean to you?
 What is freedom in terms of leading a good life?